For the more information about the geologic resources of the National Park Service, please visit

 Mosaics in Science Internship Program

-The Mosaics in Science Internship Program provides youth that are typically under-represented in natural resource science career fields with on-the-ground, science-based, work experience in the National Park System.
+The Mosaics in Science Internship Program provides youth that are typically under-represented meaningful opportunities in natural resource science career fields with on-the-ground, science-based, work experience in the National Park System.
 Established in 2013, this multidisciplinary program provides opportunities for youth to work on inventorying and monitoring, research, GIS and other technologies, and interpretation and education projects.
 After the internships, a career workshop is held in Washington DC where the interns present the results of their work, are exposed to different science career paths, and develop skills to apply for a federal job.
 The program is administered by the Geologic Resources Division, in collaboration with other Natural Resource Stewardship and Science offices, the NPS Youth Programs Division, and in partnership with The Geological Society of America.

 - Introduce youth to science careers in the National Park Service,